 When to take standard ovulation tests

 When using standard ovulation tests, begin testing several days before you expect your LH surge to begin.
 The LH surge usually begins 1-2 days before ovulation, though this can vary from woman to woman.
 If your cycles are irregular, or you have no idea when you ovulate, you can begin testing a few days after your period ends.

-Another trick for knowing the right time to take ovulation tests is to pay attention to your vaginal discharge, or cervical mucus.
+Another trick for knowing the right time to take ovulation tests is to pay attention to your cervical mucus, or cervical mucus.
 Your cervical mucus follows a pattern during your menstrual cycle of becoming more slippery and stretchy as you get closer to ovulation.
 These changes are driven by the hormone estradiol.
 Increasing levels of estradiol are what triggers the LH surge.
 When you have fertile cervical mucus, this means estradiol levels are increasing, which indicates that the LH surge should occur soon.